-Please comment on Governance:

-Flease Comment on Governance.

-QUESTIONS ON THE DEAN'S PERFORMANCE

-What are the Dean's strengths?

-How can the Dean's performance be improved?

-QUESTIONS ON THE STATE OF THE COLLEGE

-Is the college developing in an appropriate direction and at an appropriate rate?
-If so,
+Please comment on Governance: QUESTIONS ON THE DEAN'S PERFORMANCE What are the Dean's strengths?
+S How can the Dean's performance be improved?
+Trew can the Bear o performance be improved.
+QUESTIONS ON THE STATE OF THE COLLEGE Is the college developing in an appropriate direction and at an appropriate rate?
+If so, why?

-why?
 If not, why not?
 What are the most important challenges facing the College?

-Tribat are the most important chancing to being the conlege.

-SPACE FOR OPEN-ENDED COMMENTS

-Other comments you may wish to make about the Dean and the College:
+What are the most important challenges facing the College?
+What are the most important challenges facing the College?
+What are the most important challenges facing the College?
+What are the most important challenges facing the College?
+What are the most important challenges facing the College?
+What are the most important challenges facing the College?
+What are the most important challenges facing the College?
+What are the most important challenges facing the College?
+SPACE FOR OPEN-ENDED COMMENTS SPACE FOR OPEN-ENDED COMMENTS